farhanoshim/farhanoshim.github.io/_pages/about.md

 **I’m on the job market - seeking Research Scientist or Engineer positions, focusing on contactless sensing, AI-driven perception, radar signal processing and imaging, and machine learning for healthcare, human–computer, or human–robot interaction.
 I am based in the US, willing to relocate anywhere in the US, and have unlimited work authorization.**

 ### News
+-Excited to share that I will be teaching CICS 256: MAKE – An Introduction to Physical Computing at UMass Amherst this Fall (2025)!
+This will be my fourth time teaching the course, and I’m looking forward to guiding students through hands-on learning at the intersection of hardware, coding, and creativity.
 - Our paper *"Anti-Sensing: Defense against Unauthorized Radar-based Human Vital Sign Sensing with Physically Realizable Wearable Oscillators"* got accepted in 2025 IEEE Conference on Robotics and Automation, ICRA 2025.
 - Delighted to share that I was awarded the *2025 Dr. Dave Lomet Graduate Scholarship* at UMass Amherst.
 - Our paper *"NeRF-enabled Analysis-Through-Synthesis for ISAR Imaging of Small Everyday Objects with Sparse and Noisy UWB Radar Data"* got accepted in the International Conference on Intelligent Robots and Systems, IEEE IROS 2024.